How To Water Air Plants | Watering Air Plants

 Apply this soaking method once a week for around 20-30 minutes in a cool climate and 30-60 minutes in a hot, arid climate.
 Every 3 weeks, give your air plants a good soak for about a couple of hours long duration, especially in summer.

 • You’ll need a bucket, bowl, or sink to submerge them in water.
-For this, use room-temperature water!
+Use room-temperature water!

-• Keep them in water for some time (as instructed above), and make sure to keep the water level high enough to cover entire plants.
+• Keep them in water for some time (as instructed above), and make sure the water level is high enough to cover entire plants.

 • After a good soaking, lift the plants up in an upside-down position.